I beg to move,

 We can divide anti-vaccination into several categories.
 First, there are religious reasons.
 I am unaware of any tenet in any major religion that suggests that vaccination is inherently wrong.
 It is quite the reverse.
 As a practising Christian, I believe that one of the revelations of God has been to give us the skills to discern what harms us and what helps us.
 That is where science and medicine come in, and vaccination is part of that.
 We have been given the skills to be able to help our God-given children and keep them healthy.

 No major religion contradicts that, but sects in various religious denominations are against it.
-That means that when we do get an outbreak, such as in an Orthodox Jewish community in New York, it runs around quickly.
+When we do get an outbreak, such as in an Orthodox Jewish community in New York, it runs around quickly.
 The United States has seen recent outbreaks in the Orthodox Jewish community, among Slavic migrants, in the Amish community in Ohio and the Somali community in Minnesota, because measles spreads quickly in a small, closed group and then it affects anyone else they come into contact with outside who has not been immunised.
-The United Kingdom should urgently work with religious leaders worldwide and say, “Please make a declaration to ensure that none of your leaders—none of those who promote a faith under your auspices—are in any way in any doubt about the value and importance of vaccination, and say that there is no religious tenet against it.”
+The United Kingdom should urgently work with religious leaders worldwide and say, “Please make a declaration to ensure that none of your leaders—none of those who promote a faith under your auspices—are in any way in any doubt about the value and importance of vaccination and say that there is no religious tenet against it.”

 Is the right hon.
 Gentleman aware of the terrible measles outbreak in Israel?
 Many rabbis, including those in Orthodox communities, have come forward to point out that the Torah talks about the preservation of one’s own life and the lives of others.
 They are trying to counter what has almost become a habit, rather than something that is based on holy writings.